MacDill Air Force Base: World War II

 The B-26 earned the slogan "One a day in Tampa Bay" due to the number of early-model B-26 aircraft that ditched or crashed into the Tampa Bay waters surrounding MacDill Field.
 Early models of the B-26 aircraft proved hard to fly and land by many pilots due to its short wings, high landing speeds, and fighter-plane maneuverability.
 Improvements to the Block 10 version of the aircraft, known as the B-26B-10, added six feet of additional wingspan and upgraded engines that eliminated most of these problems.
-Nine of the 12 combat groups that flew the B-26 in Europe were activated and trained at MacDill, and in combat, the B-26 enjoyed the lowest loss rate of any Allied bomber.